thompsonhu/AlexaToWealthbot/README.md

 ------

-**If you find this code or this tutorial useful, would you please star this github project.**
+**If you find this repo useful, would you please star this github project. :thumbsup:**

 # Upload files into AWS Lambda
 Supposed that you are familiar to Alexa and lambda function, you may git this repository into your laptop firstly.